farhadabedinzadeh/AutoUFSTool/README.md

 * This toolbox is user-friendly.
 After loading the data, users may launch certain procedures and applications without writing a single line of code.

 ## Usage
-In the presence of an input matrix X(m×n)(m samples and n features per samples), the process for utilizing one of the UFS methods in the toolbox is as follows:
+In the presence of an input matrix X(m×n)(m samples and n features per sample), the process for utilizing one of the UFS methods in the toolbox is as follows:
 ```code
 Result = Auto_UFSTool(X,Selection_Method);    (1)
 ```